 With four resort categories and over 30 different resort options, picking the best Disney World Resort can be challenging.
 There are several important factors to consider when choosing your Disney World Resort such as room size, resort amenities, location, and cost.
 We’ve stayed at Disney World resorts in every category over the last several years, and I’m here to help you choose the best Disney World resort for your trip.

 Disney World Value Resorts

-Disney World value resorts are generally the least expensive option when staying on property at Disney World.
-Most of the value resorts have small, standard rooms with everything you need plus some nice extras like beverage coolers.
+Value resorts are usually the least expensive on-site Disney World option.
+Most value resorts have small, standard rooms with everything you need plus some nice extras like beverage coolers.

 Disney World Value Resort Pros

 The Disney World value resorts have the most obvious Disney theming.
 The value resorts have bright, bold colors, and classic Disney characters all around the hotel property.

 For example, find life-sized statues of Mr. and Mrs. Potato Head at Pop Century or your favorite Cars characters at Art of Animation.
 These over-the-top Disney design elements are exciting for Disney fans of all ages and make great photo opportunities.